Hia C-eḍ Oʼodham: Culture

 Due to geographical proximity, certain cultural traits were borrowed from the Yuman peoples, with some sources implying that their culture was more Yuman than it was Piman, with the exception of their language.
-According to historical sources, the Hia C-eḍ Oʼodham were friendly with the Cocopah, the Quechan, and the Halchidhoma.
+According to historical sources, the Hia C-eḍ O'odham were friendly with the Cocopah, the Quechan, and the Halchidhoma.

 Cuisine

-The Hia C-eḍ Oʼodham were traditionally hunters and gatherers.
+The Hia C-eḍ O'odham were traditionally hunters and gatherers.
 They caught jackrabbits by chasing them down in the sand.
 They hunted mountain sheep, mule deer, and pronghorn with bows and arrows.
 They caught muskrats and lizards as well.
 During certain seasons, they went to the gulf to fish and obtain salt.

 They also ate Pholisma sonorae, an edible flower stalk called camote and "sand food" found in the sand dunes, mesquite beans, saguaro fruit, and pitaya, which they gathered near Quitobaquito and the Lower Sonoita River.